alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The basic settings for enabling volumetric fog and adjusting its overall extinction and the distance it renders from the camera are found at the top of the category.
 You'll also find settings for the sun and moon's Volumetric Scattering Intensity here, which scales how much each light source lights up the volumetric fog.

+      **

+      Global Volumetric Material

-      Below that are the options for the Global Volumetric Material, which if enabled will allow some simple global controls of extinction and color.
+      Also in the Volumetric Fog category is the option to render the Global Volumetric Material, which if enabled will allow some simple global controls of extinction and color.
 The global volumetric material has the following features, each of which can be enabled/adjusted from here in the Volumetric Fog category:

       - Texture based 3D noise applied to the fog extinction, to add some variation to the fog.